Almaty: Museums

-A significant contribution to the study of the history of culture, ethnography of southern Kazakhs in the late 19th–20th centuries was made by Turkestan scientists and local historians, united around the scientific societies and cultural and educational institutions of Tashkent.
+A contribution to the study of the history of culture, ethnography of southern Kazakhs in the late 19th–20th centuries was made by Turkestan scientists and local historians, united around the scientific societies and cultural and educational institutions of Tashkent.
 In 1874, from the private collections of travelers who visited Semirechye with a scientific and regional purpose and with the help of the local intelligentsia, a museum was first created in the city of Verny, which was later transformed into a village museum of the Semirechye Cossack Host.
 This date is the day of the foundation of the first museum in Semirechye.
 The foundation of the A. Kasteev Museum of Arts was laid by the Kazakh State Art Gallery named after T.G.
 Shevchenko, founded in 1935.
 Its main tasks were to collect the best works of Kazakh artists and organize their creative business trips.